-This quick & easy Kung Pao Chicken Stir Fry can be on the table in 20 minutes!
-The popular takeout dish gets even better made at home.
+This quick & easy Kung Pao Chicken is on the table in 20 minutes!
+This popular takeout dish is even better-tasting at home.

 - Chinese restaurants first became popular not on the West coast but the East coast?

-We eat a lot of delicious Thai food here, but going out to eat can get tiring (especially with a toddler) even if it’s super affordable and tastes amazing.
-So when I cook at home, I’ve been gravitating towards quick stir fries – specially homemade versions of our favorite Chinese takeout items.
+We eat a lot of delicious Thai food here, but going out to eat can get tiring - especially with a toddler - even if it's super affordable and tastes amazing.
+So when I cook at home, I've been gravitating towards quick stir fry's - specially homemade versions of our favorite Chinese takeout items.